 These are not the only possible side effects with XYREM.
-If you or your child is concerned about any possible side effects with XYREM, talk with your child’s healthcare provider.
-He or she may have suggestions for managing any side effects your child experiences.
+If you or your child is concerned about any possible side effects with XYREM, talk with your child's healthcare provider.
+He or she may have suggestions for managing any side effects your child experience.

 If your child misses the second nightly dose, skip that dose and do not give XYREM again until the next night.
 Never take 2 doses at the same time.
 This could cause serious side effects or safety issues.

 In addition, if your child does not take the second dose within 24 hours of mixing it with water, you should throw it away.